 - Digital portfolio of design/creative work.
 Applicants should submit examples of their previous work.
 This could include writing (such as papers, articles, etc.) creative work (art, photography, etc.) or anything else that will give the review committee a sense of accomplishment and creative aptitude.

-Note: Other programs within the School of Architecture are accredited through the National Architectural Accrediting Board, but the Master of Architecture III degree program, because of its research focus, is not an accredited program and can not lead to licensure as a registered architect.
+Note: Other programs within the School of Architecture are accredited through the National Architectural Accrediting Board, but the Master of Science in Architecture degree program, because of its research focus, is not an accredited program and can not lead to licensure as a registered architect.
 Students can also enroll in both the Professional Masters of Architecture and the Design Computation program please contact the Coordinator for more details on this course of study